thatomaelane/NFT-GATED-APP/README.md

 # 🎟️ NFT-GATED-APP

-A sleek, educational web app that simulates an **NFT-gated content portal** without requiring blockchain interaction.
-Users unlock exclusive content by typing a specific Ethereum address — no MetaMask or blockchain transactions needed.
+A web app that simulates an **NFT-gated content portal** Users unlock exclusive content by typing a specific Ethereum address

 ---